jobovy/galpy/doc/source/getting_started.rst

 <http://adsabs.harvard.edu/abs/2012ApJ...756...89B>`_).

-When ``galpy`` Orbits are initialized using a distance scale ``ro=`` and a velocity scale ``vo=`` distances and velocities are returned and plotted in physical coordinates.
-Support for doing the same for energies, angular momentum, actions, and frequencies is under construction.
+When ``galpy`` Orbits are initialized using a distance scale ``ro=`` and a velocity scale ``vo=`` output quantities returned and plotted in physical coordinates.
+Specifically, positions are are returned in units of kpc, velocities in km/s, energies and the Jacobi integral in (km/s)^2, the angular momentum o.L() and actions in km/s kpc, frequencies in 1/Gyr, and times and periods in Gyr.

 Orbit integration
 -----------------